pearsonkyle/Exoplanet-Ionization/README.md

 ## References for the rate coefficients
-This code currently supports the atoms: Na, K, H and Li.
-Additional atoms are supported but must follow the same format as the dictionaries for the current atoms in Ionization.py.
+This code currently supports Na.
+Additional atoms must be added in separately using the same format as the dictionaries for atoms (See line ~27 in [Ionization.py](https://github.com/pearsonkyle/Exoplanet-Ionization/blob/master/Ionization.py#L27)).
 Coefficients for each dictionary can be found here
 - Radiative recombination rates - [Verner 1996a](http://adsabs.harvard.edu/abs/1996ApJS..103..467V)
 - Photoionization cross sections - [Verner 1996b](http://adsabs.harvard.edu/abs/1996ApJ...465..487V)
 - Ionization rate coefficients of atoms by electron impact - [Voronov 1997](http://adsabs.harvard.edu/abs/1997ADNDT..65....1V)
 - 3 body recombination -

+## Things to improve
+- support for additional ions (e.g. K, Li, H)